xenondevs/Docs/docs/invui/virtualinventory.md

 Adding a `VirtualInventory` to a GUI can be done the same way as adding Items.
-You either define an ingredient for the VirtualInventory in `Structure`, use the filling methods in `GUI`, or create a `SlotElement.VISlotElement` which links to the specific slot.
+You either define an ingredient for the VirtualInventory in `Structure`, use the filling methods in `Gui`, or create a `SlotElement.VISlotElement` which links to the specific slot.
 When creating a `VISlotElement`, you can also define a background `ItemProvider`, which will be shown until an actual ItemStack has been placed in the `VirtualInventory`.

-### GUI shift priority
+### GUI priority

-If you have multiple virtual inventories in one GUI, you might want to change the order of which items are added to them with shift-clicks.
-This can be done by setting the `guiShiftPriority` in `VirtualInventory`.
+If you have multiple virtual inventories in one GUI, you might want to change the order of which items are added to them with shift-clicks or collected using double clicks.
+This can be done by setting the `guiPriority` in `VirtualInventory`.
 The inventory with the highest priority will be used first.

 ### Custom Stack Sizes